 Bodoland also shares its border with Bhutan, so you can do a day trip to Bhutan too (from Gelephu).
 The tribal Bodo people are some of the most welcoming and heart-warming people you can find in India.
 From natural vistas to local food, everything about Bodoland is worth exploring.
 There is enough to see and do around, and I can keep going.

 So, in order to keep the praises under control, I am leaving you with a link to a detailed travel guide that I’ve written earlier: Bodoland Assam.
-And speaking of tips on how to plan a trip to this top travel destination in India called Bodoland, here are some Bodoland Travel Tips:
+And speaking of tips on how to plan a trip to this top destination among my new favorite places to visit in India called Bodoland, here are some Bodoland Travel Tips:

 - The best time to visit Bodoland is during New Year when you can attend Dwijing Festival.
 The weather around New Year, or winter, is also most pleasant.

-- A minimum3-day trip is recommended for Bodoland, where you can spend a day at Dwijing Festival and the other two days to explore some villages and national parks around.
+- A minimum 3-day trip is recommended for Bodoland, where you can spend a day at Dwijing Festival and the other two days exploring some villages and national parks around.

 - Manas National Park is certainly a highlight.
 There are enough luxury and budget resorts to stay in Manas National Park.
 You can find more about how to plan a trip to Manas National Park in the article I shared above.